kirannazarali/CapstoneProject/README.md

 - Shutdown, mini_shutdown, blackout, and frankfurt_shutdown are rare occurences.
 Snow and precipitation and holiday-related variables occur seasonally.
 - The final test data set includes fewer features than in the provided train_orders_data and train_calendar.

 **Baseline Model:** A baseline linear regression model to predict the next 60 days orders had a performance of 57% accuracy.
+This is not much better than random.
+This shows that a different approach such as time series analysis would better suit this problem.
+I am using the accuracy metric because our objective is to obtain accurate forecasts.

 #### Next steps
 _What suggestions do you have for next steps?_